September Gardening Tips for the Southwest

 September Gardening tips for the Southwest.
 Lawn watering should be reduced by frequency and time.
 This will help avoid lawn fungus or premature yellowing.
 Shrubs and trees will be the same as above.
 This does not include newly planted items.
 So please enjoy the much-needed moisture.
 Hopefully, this will translate into more snow for our area?

-September mornings are great aren’t they?
+September mornings are great, aren’t they?
 September is a great time to start planting trees and shrubs.
 It is a great time because the above ground temperatures are dropping and the below ground temps are still warm.

 This helps plants get a jump on next spring because the roots still develop in the warm soil while the tops slow down in growth.
-Also, there are less winds and typically more moisture during this time of year, which of course reduces stress on newly planted shrubs and trees.
+Also, there are fewer winds and typically more moisture during this time of year, which of course reduces stress on newly planted shrubs and trees.
 You should be able to plant just about anything, including pansies, (which will last thru next May) mums, winter veggies (starts), most trees and shrubs.

 September Gardening tips for the Southwest